Featured image of 3D Printing Hack: How to Build a Filament Dry Box for Under $20 Source: Handy_Bear via Instructables

 DIY Filament Dry Box: How to Build One on a Budget

-What to Consider
+What to Consider Before Your Build

-Image of: What to Consider
+Image of: What to Consider Before Your Build

-Building your own dryer or dry box sounds daunting if you don’t know where to start.
+Building your own dry box sounds daunting if you don’t know where to start.
 Like any other project, it’s helpful to come up with a plan based on your needs and expected outcomes.

 When planning out the build, there are several design considerations you need to take into account.
-You need to think about the space you have available for a dryer or dry box and how complex you want this project to be.
+You need to think about the space you have available for a dry box and how complex you want this project to be.
 And although it’s ideal to keep all your filaments as dry as possible, some materials are more sensitive to moisture than others and should be prioritized.

 Take a moment to consider what you would need out of your dry box.